Iyabo Ojo's gift plug surprises her with money alphabets for 44th birthday

 - Royal Hugs surprises also used the opportunity to express how amazing, kind, and fearless Iyabo Ojo is

-It is indeed a moment of joy and celebration for Nollywood actress Iyabo Ojo who turns a new age on Tuesday, December 21.
+It is indeed a moment of joy and celebration for Nollywood actress Iyabo Ojo who turned a new age on Tuesday, December 21.

 The actress has been celebrated by her kids, fans, friends and colleagues in the industry with words and gifts alike.

-Iyabo Ojo's vendor which she uses to surprise people, Roya Hugs Surprises, shared a photo of the actress and the 'bosslady' money gift she sent over.
+Iyabo Ojo's vendor which she uses to surprise people, Royal Hugs Surprises, shared a photo of the actress and the 'boss lady' money gift she sent over.

+Oh my God, he’s too fine: Lady gushes as she sets eyes on Davido in Asaba, declares her love for singer

-In the caption, the vendor praised the actress and disclosed that despite the fact that they have fought several time, Iyabo never gave up on her.
+In the caption, the vendor praised the actress and disclosed that despite the fact that they have fought several times, Iyabo never gave up on her.

-She also expressed how much she loves the actres and said a word of prayer for her.
+She also expressed how much she loves the actress and said a word of prayer for her.

 "@iyaboojofespris words fail me today, you are one amazing woman I love so much, you are kind and fearless, we have fought so many times, but you never gave up on me, my love for you is deep Boss lady, today is all about you and we pray you never have a better yesterday in Jesus name. please help me say a word of prayer to this amazing woman."